 So, you’re considering getting a new cat?
 Congratulations!
-If this is your first cat, you might be wondering what type of supplies your new kitty will need once you bring them home.
+If this is your first cat, you might wonder which supplies your new kitty will need once you bring them home.
 For example, what do you need to keep your cat clean and well-groomed?
-While your cat’s needs will vary somewhat based on what type of coat they have, here are 10 essential cat grooming supplies to get you started.
+While your cat’s needs will vary somewhat based on their coat type, here are 10 essential cat grooming supplies to get you started.

 The 10 Essential Cat Grooming Supplies